-The next option from the overview page is "description" where you are able to view the description of the patent.
+The next option from the overview page is "description" where you are able to view a broken-up description for the patent.

-The next option is "Images" which is an additional place where you can see the images contained within the patent.
+The next option is "Images" which is an another place where you can see the images contained within the patent.

 The final option from the overview page is "Patent Valuation" which gives the valuation for the patent and shows some of the different scores that are used to calculate this value.

-The next page you can go to is "Dual View" where you can view the PDF document for the patent with the full text for the patent next to it, as seen below:
+The next tab you can go to is "Dual View" where you can view the PDF document for the patent with the full text for the patent next to it, as seen below:

-As well as these pages, there are other options for you to use via this page.
+There are other some options that you could use via this page.

-Secondly, on the overview and dual view pages, you have the highlighter option and chemical highlight (chemical highlight is only available if you have the chemical platform and on the overview tab, if you don't have it yet and are interested in getting it, discuss this with your account manager).
+You also have the highlighter option and chemical highlight (chemical highlight is only available if you have the chemical platform and on the overview tab, if you don't have it yet and are interested in getting it, please discuss this with your account manager).
 You can find out more about the chemical highlight option here: How To Extract Chemicals From A Patent Onto PatSnap Chemical

 To use the highlighter tool click on the highlighter button on the top-right of the screen: